shahadul878/easy-php-settings/readme.txt

 These switches directly control the debugging constants in your `wp-config.php` file.
 Toggling them on or off will define or update the corresponding constant (`WP_DEBUG`, `WP_DEBUG_LOG`, etc.), allowing you to easily enable or disable WordPress debugging modes.

+= What is WP_MEMORY_LIMIT and why is it important? =

+`WP_MEMORY_LIMIT` is a WordPress-specific constant that controls the amount of memory allocated to WordPress for its operations.
+It's different from PHP's `memory_limit` as it specifically affects WordPress processes.
+This setting is crucial for sites with many plugins, themes, or heavy content management.
+The plugin allows you to easily configure this setting to prevent "Allowed memory size exhausted" errors and improve your site's performance.

 == Screenshots ==

 1. The General Settings tab where users can input their desired PHP values.